samcaf/ResolvedEnergyCorrelators/README.md

 ## Introduction

-DelphiScribe is a project dedicated to computing energy-weighted correlation in particle physics datasets.
+ECScribe is a project dedicated to computing energy-weighted correlation in particle physics datasets.
 It facilitates analysis on both simulated data from Pythia and real data from the CMS Open Data.